 David Carver David is co-founder of Search Fund Partners, a fund that invests exclusively in search fund sponsored buyouts.
 He is on the board of iNet Interactive, Behavioral Health Group, WebEquity Solutions, StaffOne, United Layer and VRI.
 He was formerly on the board of ProService Hawaii.
 Prior to Search Fund Partners, David spent thirty years as an executive in the high tech industry, and has extensive experience in all phases of business including M&A, fund-raising, corporate strategy and operations.
 He was CEO of HiFive!, an application service provider; CEO of Hipbone Networks, an on-line collaboration company; EVP and GM at Network Associates; COO of Network General; EIR at Institutional Venture Partners; and an executive at Hewlett-Packard, including ten years in the professional service/software divisions of HP.
 David has an MBA from the Stanford University's Graduate School of Business and a B.S. in Mathematics from the University of Arkansas.
 He and his wife Julia have two boys, RJ and Sam.
 He is active in community and non-profit organizations, having founded the Redwood Chapter of national Junior Basketball serving 650 children.

-Tom Cassutt Mr. Cassutt is Managing Partner of TD Investment Company which has made investments in more than 50 private companies, and is CFO of American Security Products, a leading manufacturer of high-security safes.
-From 1984 to 2011, Mr. Cassutt was Co-President of Nelson Nameplate Company, a rapid prototyping and engineering support company based in Los Angeles, California.
-Prior to joining Nelson, Mr. Cassutt was the Controller of Bristol Corporation, the parent company of 10 manufacturing companies, from 1978 to 1984.
-He currently sits on the board of American Security Products, Columbia Sanitary Products and Yates and Associates Insurance Services, Inc. Mr. Cassutt received his Bachelor's degree in Physics from the University of California, Irvine and his MBA from Stanford University's Graduate School of Business.
+Mr. Cassutt has made more than 130 investments in search funds.
+He is also the CFO of American Security Products, a leading manufacturer of high-security safes.
+From 1984 to 2011 Mr. Cassutt was Co-President of Nelson Nameplate Company, a manufacturer of membrane switches and product identification based in Los Angeles, California.
+From 1978 to 1984, he was the Controller of Bristol Corporation, the parent company of 10 manufacturing entities.

 George Daum George is a successful leader and entrepreneur with over 25 years of international business experience as a CEO, General Manager, Group Director, and VP Sales and Marketing in global technology software and services companies.
 He started in a small industrial distributorship, progressed to a major steel company and then to the Unigraphics Division of McDonald Douglas Corporation.
 At MDC, he spent 12 years in technology sales, sales management and marketing roles domestically and internationally.
 Since 1993, George has held worldwide vice presidential and general management positions in three successful high growth public and private global companies.
 In 2003, George was engaged by a public UK-based holding company as CEO for the Americas and Oceania for six of their software companies.
 He and four senior British managers took these software companies private through a UK-based Private Equity group and George assumed the Group Director/CEO position with global responsibility for three of the six companies, including one based in the UK.
 In 2009, George joined Fulcrum Holdings LLC, a team that acquires, funds and leads established and emerging companies in technology, manufacturing and transportation.